Quickstart

 Edit the Documentation

-Now that your environment is set up, you can start editing your documentation files.
-As an example, let’s update the title of the introduction page:
+After you set up your environment, you can start editing your documentation files.
+For example, update the title of the introduction page:

 Open your repository created during onboarding, find the introduction.mdx

-file, and find the top of the file, that should look like this:
+file, and find the top of the file:

 Update the title